psthomas/psthomas.github.io/_posts/2017-12-02-risk-return.md

 I have two sources of data on the impact of scientific research.
 The first is from the Future of Humanity Institute's (FHI) [research](http://www.fhi.ox.ac.uk/research-into-neglected-diseases/) looking at the long term impact of  neglected tropical disease research.
 The second is data I collected from Google Scholar on the variation in citation counts vs. mean citation counts for individual researchers.

+I also found a few related papers in the existing "Science of Science" literature, and summarize those at the end.

 ### FHI Estimates

 These numbers differ from the GiveWell numbers above because they are estimates of the value of scientific research, and aren't derived from randomized control trials of existing treatments.
 This means we should be much more [uncertain about this model](https://en.wikipedia.org/wiki/Uncertainty_quantification#Sources_of_uncertainty) and the inputs.